 But you don't need Spatial Audio to enjoy the AirPods Pros.
 They work perfect well in standard stereo whether that's listening to music, watching a movie or TV show, or taking a voice call.
 Sure, the Pro doesn't come as bass-focused as the PowerBeats Pro, for example, but still certainly delivers a decent sound for what they are.
-For many they will be more than good enough for commuting and running, especially once you factor in the ANC performance and when available Spatial Audio.
+For many they will be more than good enough for commuting, especially once you factor in the ANC performance and when available Spatial Audio.

 We are incredibly impressed with the ease of setup and quality of sound that the AirPods Pro deliver.
 Active noise-cancellation makes a huge difference to ambient noise, making these in-ears far more capable than the originals, and Spatial Audio enhances the music experience to the "next level".

 The Pro is more comfortable to wear and better sounding than we were expecting from Apple, too, given the previous AirPods experience.